-GCSE provides a strong foundation for further progression to related courses such as A level and Further Education.
+GCSE provides a strong foundation for further progression to related courses such as A level and Further Education venues and galleries where the students are encouraged to collect both visual (drawing and photographic) and written information which they will develop later as coursework.

 It is a general course where the candidates are expected to work with a variety of materials and processes associated with drawing, painting, textile design and ceramics.
-Each candidate is expected to produce a portfolio of work based on the themes of natural forms and local environment.
-It is essential that drawings are made from first hand observations and to aid this, visits are made to local venues and galleries where the students are encouraged to collect both visual (drawing and photographic) and written information which they will develop later as coursework
+Each candidate is expected to produce a portfolio of work based on the theme of the natural world.
+It is essential that drawings are made from first hand observations and to aid this, visits are made to local